Mergifyio/mergify/docs/source/conditions.rst

 🎯 Conditions
 =============

-Conditions are used in pull request rules to check if a pull request matches a certain rule.
+Conditions are used in pull request rules and queue rules to check if a pull request matches a certain rule.
 If a pull request matches all of the listed conditions in a rule, the subsequent actions listed in that rule will be applied.
-Conditions must be listed under the ``conditions`` section of the ``pull_request_rules`` entries — see :ref:`configuration file format`.
+Conditions must be listed under the ``conditions`` section of the ``pull_request_rules`` or ``queue_rules`` entries — see :ref:`configuration file format`.

 Grammar
 ~~~~~~~